ethanavatar/apcsi/README.md

 ## To-Do

-This tool is VERY incomplete and VERY buggy.
-Here's a list of things that need to be done:
+This tool can be treated as untested and incomplete.
+Aside from general bugginess, these are the next things to do:

-- [ ] Properly catch, recover, and report runtime errors (currently, the interpreter just crashes in-place without syncronization)
+- [ ] Properly catch, recover, and report runtime errors (currently, the interpreter just crashes in-place without synchronization)
 - [ ] Make more examples
 - [ ] Add more tests